 Pour the pineapple juice into a small sauce pot with the mustard, brown sugar and cherry juice.
 Bring to a gentle simmer and continue cooking while stirring often for 25-30 minutes.
 You will see it thicken up to it is a pourable glaze but not too thin.

-Set aside until it is ready to go on the ham.
+Set the pineapple glaze aside until it is ready to go on the baked ham.

 Side dishes for baked ham